1coderookie/BSB-LPB-LAN_EN/docs/chap03.md

 ---

-Expansion modules of the type **AVS75.xxx** are used within the RVS controller types.
+Expansion modules of the type **AVS75.xxx** are used within the RVS and LMS controller types.
 The bus connection usually takes places via the connector "Bus-EM".

 <img src="https://raw.githubusercontent.com/1coderookie/BSB-LPB-LAN_EN/master/docs/pics/AVS75.jpg">